What to do about insomnia during pregnancy

 Nothing in this post should be used as medical advice.
 Always consult your doctor before taking any medications, natural or otherwise.
 Everyone’s situation is unique and what may be safe for one person may not be safe for another.
 These are remedies I have personally used or been recommended by other pregnant women.

 The first thing to know about pregnancy insomnia is that you are not alone.
 40% of pregnant women experience some insomnia during pregnancy in the first and second trimesters and the number jumps to 64% in the third trimester according to a study from Science Daily.
-It can be caused by many different things and very from the occasional night of sleeplessness to an every night ordeal.
+It can be caused by many different things and vary from the occasional night of sleeplessness to an every night ordeal.

-My experience unfortunately has been the second so believe me I know your pain!
+My experience, unfortunately, has been the second so, believe me, I know your pain!
 Mine began somewhere around 30 weeks pregnant and was an issue almost every night until my daughter was born.
-Luckily with my first daughter I had almost zero insomnia issues or I may have reconsidered getting pregnant again!
+Luckily with my first daughter, I had almost zero insomnia issues or I may have reconsidered getting pregnant again!